EXXETA/SemanticMocking/README.md

 _storageService.Assert.UserWasNotDeleted();
 ```

 You can do this for sure.
-But when having a lot of tests keeping the list of mock methods short and be
-able to reuse existing methods by parameterizing them could be the better choice for maintenance reasons.
+However, for a large number of tests it might be better to keep the list of mock methods short and be reusing existing methods by parameterization might be a better choice for maintenance reasons.
 When you provide good xml documentation and parameter names, intellisense will give you a good
 explanation how to use these parameters.
 Remember that we should understand these mock methods as an API for your dependencies?
-Every API should be well documented (except everything that is self explaining).
+Every API should be well documented (except everything that is self-explanatory).
 The mock methods are no exception.
-For sure this won't help much during a code review you do in Bitbucket, Azure DevOps, etc. and not in the IDE.
-Therefore you
-should develop a common sense for when and how to use mock methods parameters within your team.
+For sure this won't help much during a code review you do in Bitbucket or Azure DevOps instead of the IDE.
+Therefore you should develop a common sense for when and how to use mock methods parameters within your team.

 # Ok, now you have convinced me.
 How can I start using it?
 Great.
 The easiest way to start is to add the SemanticMocking nuget packages to your test project.
 At the moment the supported mocking frameworks are moq and NSubstitute.
-Adding support for further frameworks is quite easy.
+But adding support for other mocking frameworks is quite easy.

 Just add one of these nuget package to your test project.